Growing Coriander from the Supermarket (Keeping it Alive!)

 Tips on growing coriander from the supermarket and how to keep it alive for longer.
 Use this technique to get several generous harvests from your plant and have fresh herbs all summer long.
 Full DIY video included #herbgarden #gardeningtips #containergarden

-Re-potting coriander can keep it healthy for around a month
+Re-potting coriander can keep it healthy for a month or more.

 How to Keep Supermarket Coriander Alive

 If you’ve re-potted supermarket coriander into a larger pot with fresh potting mix, you’re on an excellent path to keeping it alive.
 The plants, especially on the outer edges, will have more space to spread their roots.
-The new potting mix can also hold more water and nutrients, which you need for healthy herbs.
+The new potting mix can also retain more water and nutrients, which are essential for healthy herbs.
+Especially delicate leafy greens.

 Keep it well watered, and give it a diluted plant feed suitable for leafy green vegetables once a week.
-At the point of planting, make sure to remove a third of all the upper foliage.
-That will give the plants more stability and reduce their losing moisture due to transpiration.
+At the time of planting, also ensure that you remove one-third of all the upper foliage.
+This will provide the plants with more stability and reduce moisture loss due to transpiration.
 You can harvest a third of the foliage each week until the plant shows signs of bolting.

 Regardless of how you tend it, your supermarket coriander will only live for about a month before it begins to die or bolt.
 If you want a continuous supply of fresh coriander leaves, you’ll need to buy a new plant and repeat the process every month.
 Alternatively, buy a packet of seeds and grow your own!
-It’s very simple and can be even cheaper than re-potting supermarket plants.
+It’s very simple and can even be cheaper than repotting plants from the supermarket.

 Grow coriander reliably by starting it from seed